Buying a Holiday Home FAQs

 Tens of thousands of people enjoy the freedom of leisure home ownership on holiday parks in Britain.
 The caravan will be yours to enjoy throughout the year whenever the park is open – for both short breaks and longer stays.
 There’s no need to book ahead, and all your home comforts will be ready and waiting.

-But before you commit, it’s worth spending a few minutes understanding how holiday home ownership works, and what factors will help ensure that you’ll get the most out of your purchase in the years to come.
+But before you commit to buying a holiday home, it’s worth spending a few minutes understanding how holiday home ownership works, and what factors will help ensure that you’ll get the most out of your purchase in the years to come.

 Here are the answers to some of the questions you may already be asking – and others you might be glad we mentioned!